 The Dissertation may be either a traditional dissertation document or a compilation of thematically linked published or publication-ready manuscripts.
-The Horace H. Rackham School of Graduate Studies publishes useful dissertation resource suggestions on its website (www.rackham.umich.edu/current-students/policies/forms).
-A resource that is especially useful is the Dissertation Handbook (www.rackham.umich.edu/downloads/oard-dissertation-handbook.pdf).
+The Horace H. Rackham School of Graduate Studies publishes useful dissertation resource suggestions on its website.
+A resource that is especially useful is the Dissertation Handbook.
 Once the Dissertation document has been approved by the Dissertation Committee, an oral defense takes place.
 At the time of the Dissertation Defense, the Dissertation must be of publication-quality (as judged by the Dissertation Advisor and Committee.)
 The first portion of the Dissertation Defense is a public lecture (presentation of the dissertation), after which the Dissertation Committee meets with the candidate in a closed session.
 The time and place of the public presentation must be announced with adequate time (e.g., at least two weeks) so that School Faculty and Graduate Students might attend if interested.
 Once satisfied with the Dissertation Defense, the Dissertation Committee recommends to the Horace H. Rackham School of Graduate Studies to confer the Ph.D. degree.

-Please consult the Rackham Graduate School website (www.rackham.umich.edu/current-students/dissertation) for information on various Dissertation requirements.
+Please also consult the Rackham Graduate School for information on various Dissertation requirements.